schellenberg/computerscience30/docs/_sources/ide/debugging.rst.txt

 .. image:: images/launch-debugger.png

 This will open a new browser window with your code running in it.
-In the VS Code window, you will see a new pane at the top of the screen that shows allows you to step through your code:
+In the VSCodium window, you will see a new pane at the top of the screen that shows allows you to step through your code:

 .. image:: images/advancing-code-panel.png